Hamid Hassan

-Hamid Hassan (حميد حسن; born 1 June 1987) is an Afghan cricketer.
+Hamid Hassan (حميد حسن; born 1 June 1987) is a former Afghan cricketer.
 He is a right-arm fast bowler and a right-handed batsman who mainly plays as a bowler.
-He made his international debut for Afghanistan in April 2009.
+He made his international debut in April 2009.

 Early life and career

 Hassan was born in 1987.
-He was the second of three sons; his older brother was Rashid and his younger brother was Shamshad.
+He is the second of three sons; Rashid being his elder brother and Shamshad the younger one.
 When Hassan was six years old, his family fled fighting in their home district of Bati Kot near Jalalabad, Afghanistan to go to Pakistan as refugees.
-They lived in a refugee camp Peshawar, where Hassan learned to play cricket on the streets with a taped tennis ball from his older brother Rashid.
+They lived in a refugee camp in Peshawar, where Hassan learned to play cricket on the streets with a taped tennis ball from his elder brother.
 Cricket had a stigma among his people, and when his grades started to suffer at school as a result of cricket, his parents tried to stop him from playing, but he continued to play in secret.
-Hassan joined a cricket club in 2002 and got selected for a team to go to the ACC Under 17 Trophy in 2003.
+Hassan joined a cricket club in 2002 and got selected for a team to go to the Asian Cricket Council Under-17 Trophy in 2003.